-IV.
+II.
 Renewal Registration Procedures

-Under the proposed amendment, the Copyright Office will provide a revised application form for the registration of renewal claims.
-The proposed revised Form RE, as well as the proposed revised Form RE/CON (for use when additional information must be supplied) and Form RE/ADDENDUM (to be filed if the work, or the collective work in which it was first published, was not registered during the original term) may be viewed on the Copyright Office website at www.copyright.gov/ proposed forms.
-Following issuance of a final rule, these new forms will be available on the Copyright Office website at www.copyright.gov as well as through postal mail upon request.
-Any requests to the Copyright Office for application forms for registration of claims to the renewal term will be filled with the newly revised form; the forms currently in use will be obsolete and the new forms must be used to file such renewal claims.
+The Copyright Office has developed a revised application form for the registration of renewal claims.
+The revised Form RE, as well as the revised Form RE/CON (for use when additional information must be supplied) and Form RE/ADDENDUM (to be filed if the work, or the collective work in which it was first published, was not registered during the original term) is available on the Copyright Office website at www.copyright.gov as well as through postal mail upon request.
+Any requests to the Copyright Office for application forms for registration of claims to the renewal term will be filled with the newly revised form; the previously used forms will be obsolete, and the new forms must be used to file such renewal claims.

-One of the major changes to the form will facilitate the filing of applications by successors or assignees of the statutory renewal claimants listed at 17 U.S.C.
+One of the major changes to the form facilitates the filing of applications by successors or assignees of the statutory renewal claimants listed at 17 U.S.C.
 304(a)(1)(B) and (C).
 During the past several years, those successors or assignees of statutory claimants who wished to file an application to the renewal term, 17 U.S.C.
-304(a)(3)(ii), had to seek advice from the Copyright Office because of the lack of appropriate application-form instructions for the successor or assignee situation; this has been addressed in the revised application form.
+304(a)(3)(A)(ii), had to seek advice from the Copyright Office because of the lack of appropriate application-form instructions for the successor or assignee situation; this has been addressed in the revised application form.

-V. Summary of Revisions to Regulation at 37 CFR 202.17
+III.
+Summary of Revisions to Regulation at 37 CFR 202.17

-The proposed revision of this regulatory section, 202.17, is extensive and essentially reorders much of the information which previously appeared within this section.
-The most important change in information concerns the end of the 28th-year renewal registration possibility.
+The revision of this regulatory section, 202.17, is extensive to the rule and reorders much of the information which previously appeared within this section.
+The most important change in information concerned the end of the 28th-year renewal registration possibility.